fassko/fassko.github.io/Content/blog/swiftui-alert.md

 Now we know how to show an alert on the screen using SwiftUI with two different approaches.
 But how to show more than one button and customize them?

-To add buttons for the alert, we could use either the `Alert` initializer specifying the dismiss button, or we have the way to initialize the `Alert`, providing the primary and secondary button.
+To add buttons for the alert, we could use either the `Alert` initializer specifying the dismiss button, or have the way to initialize the `Alert`, providing the primary and secondary button.

 Let's create a confirmation alert that would ask our users if they want to delete something from a list.